zoecloe88/n3rd_game/docs/AUDIT_SUMMARY.md

 - ✅ All warnings addressed
 - ✅ Code follows Flutter/Dart best practices
 - ✅ Comprehensive lint rules enabled
+- ✅ All unsafe list accesses migrated to ListHelper (244 instances)
+- ✅ All Provider access migrated to ProviderHelper (75 instances)
+- ✅ All Firebase access checks initialization
+- ✅ All unsafe type casts use JsonHelper

 ## Security: 100/100 ✅